alpenlabs/verifiable-garbling/README.md

 `-i`: Number of input wires
 `-g`: Number of gates
-`-r` frac of xor gates amongst total number of gates
+`-r`: Fraction of XOR gates among the total number of gates.

 If `-r` is set to 0.9 then 90% of the total number of gates are XOR.